thom/flightsurety/README.md

 ### Requirement 3: Passengers

-* Passengers may pay upto 1 ether for purchasing flight insurance
+* Passengers may pay up to 1 ether for purchasing flight insurance
 * Flight numbers and timestamps are fixed for the purpose of the project and can be defined in the DApp client
 * If the flight is delayed due to airline fault, passenger receives credit of 1.5x the amount they paid
 * Funds are transfered from contract to the passenger wallet only when they initiate a withdrawal